Children with Vulnerabilities or Safeguarding Issues

-Under the 1989 Children Act, a child is legally defined as ‘looked after’ by a local authority if he or she is subject to a care order or is temporarily classed as looked after on a planned basis for short breaks or respite care .
-The term ‘looked after children’ (LAC) also applies to a child who is accommodated by the local authority either as a result of a voluntary agreement by their parent, or as a result of a care order being issued by a court of law to safeguard the child.
-A child ceased to be ‘looked after’, when they reach the age of 18, or 25 if they are disabled and/or are adopted.
+Under the 1989 Children Act, a child is legally defined as a child in the care of a local authority if he or she is subject to a care order or is temporarily classed as looked after on a planned basis for short breaks or respite care .
+The term Children in Care also applies to a child who is accommodated by the local authority either as a result of a voluntary agreement by their parent, or as a result of a care order being issued by a court of law to safeguard the child.
+A child ceased to be ‘in care, when they reach the age of 18, or 25 if they are disabled and/or are adopted.
 At the age of 18 or 25, if the young adult is eligible they may transfer to adult social care.

-At the 31st March 2014 there were 490 looked after children in Wakefield.
-The rate of looked after children has increased year on year since 2009/10, from 54 per 10,000 to 72 per 10,000 in 2013/14.
+At the 31st March 2014 there were 490 Children in care in Wakefield.
+The rate of Children in Care has increased year on year since 2009/10, from 54 per 10,000 to 72 per 10,000 in 2013/14.
 Rates have also increased both nationally and regionally over the same time period; however the increase has been much larger in Wakefield.
-Provisional 2014/15 data for Wakefield indicates the number of looked after children has increased slightly to 498, the rate remains the same at 72 per 10,000.
+Provisional 2014/15 data for Wakefield indicates the number of Children in Care has increased slightly to 498, the rate remains the same at 72 per 10,000.

-During 2013/14 the main initial reason for a child become LAC was abuse or neglect, accounting for 63.6% (138) of cases.
+During 2013/14 the main initial reason for a child becoming a Child in Care was abuse or neglect, accounting for 63.6% (138) of cases.
 This is the same initial reason both nationally and regionally.